Batuu13/Neural-Networks/README.md

 This project is a simple parameterized neural network implementation.
 I used this for my Machine Learning Class.

 ## Usage
-_mnist_loader.py_ is used for loading data.
+- _mnist_loader.py_ is used for loading data.
-_test.py_ is used for a example for using NN class _NN.py_ is the class for Neural Networks.
+- _test.py_ is used for a example for using NN class
+- _NN.py_ is the class for Neural Networks.

 In the report, you can find my comment and our results for this implementation.

 ## Imports

-- you need to use numpy and matplotlib.pyplot
+- You need to use numpy and matplotlib.pyplot

 ## Dataset
 - MNIST dataset http://yann.lecun.com/exdb/mnist/ contains handwritten digits and corresponding labels.
 Dataset contains 60000 training and 10000 test images.